-A policy demonstrates to Forestry England that you, as a permit holder, are serious and professional about the involvement of volunteers, and that their involvement is planned as part of your activity.
+A policy demonstrates to Forestry England that you, as a permit holder, are serious and professional about the involvement of volunteers, and that their involvement is planned as part of your event.

-Recruitment: How do you get your volunteers involved?

-Induction & Training: What welcome training & pre event training do you give your volunteers before an event?
+Recruitment: How many volunteers will you have at this event and how do you get your volunteers involved?
+Induction & Training: What welcome training & pre-event training do you give your volunteers before an event?
 Is this ongoing training or one off?

-Expenses:

-Do your volunteers claim expenses from you?
+Expenses: Do your volunteers claim expenses from you?
 If so what can they claim and how much.
 E.g. can they claim mileage per mile and what is your rate?
 Supervision & Support: What supervision & support do you give to your volunteers, leading up to, during & after your event?